osrf/ros2multirobotbook/src/ros2_api.md

 #include "std_msgs/msg/string.hpp"
 ```

-We obviously need to include the `rclcpp` client library, which gives us
+We always need to include the `rclcpp` client library, which gives us
-much of what we need write ROS applications in C++.
+much of what we need to write ROS applications in C++.
 But we also need to
 specifically import the ROS message type(s) that we will use.
 In this
 case we are using the simple `std_msgs/String` message, which contains a
 single field called `data`, of type `string`.
 If we wanted to use the